DataDog/datadog-api-client-java/api_docs/v2/IncidentTeamsApi.md

         IncidentTeamsApi apiInstance = new IncidentTeamsApi(defaultClient);
         String include = "include_example"; // String | Specifies which types of related objects should be included in the response.
-        Long pageSize = 10lL; // Long | Size for a given page.
+        Long pageSize = 10l; // Long | Size for a given page.
-        Long pageOffset = 0lL; // Long | Specific offset to use as the beginning of the returned page.
+        Long pageOffset = 0l; // Long | Specific offset to use as the beginning of the returned page.
-        String filter = ExampleTeamName; // String | A search query that filters teams by name. try {
+        String filter = "ExampleTeamName"; // String | A search query that filters teams by name. try {
             IncidentTeamsResponse result = apiInstance.listIncidentTeams()
                 .include(include)